What is eOrganic, and How Can Partnering with eOrganic Benefit My Project?

 eOrganic Goals

-• Articles: eOrganic’s articles cover everything from the nuts and bolts of organic production for beginners to the latest information and technology for advanced producers http://extension.org/organic_production.
+eOrganic’s articles cover everything from the nuts and bolts of organic production for beginners to the latest information and technology for advanced producers.
+Find our articles http://extension.org/organic_production or download a publication list at http://eorganic.info/publications.

-• Webinars: Our webinar series allows farmers, agricultural professionals and others to participate in live presentations by researchers, educators and farmers.
+Our webinar series allows farmers, agricultural professionals and others to participate in live presentations by researchers, educators and farmers.
 To ask a question, participants type a question in the chat box.
-Find our archived webinars and upcoming webinar information at http://extension.org/organic_production
+Find over 200 archived presentations and upcoming webinar information at http://eorganic.org/node/4942

-• Ask-an-Expert: People need answers to questions that aren’t currently answered in eOrganic’s content.
+People need answers to questions that aren’t currently answered in eOrganic’s content.
 To get an answer, eOrganic supports eXtension’s Ask-an-Expert.
 Users submit questions at eXtension.org and a community member or members with appropriate expertise reply to the request via email.
-Find Ask-an-Expert by clicking on the Question boxes in the upper right hand corner or at the bottom of any of eOrganic’s article pages.
+Find Ask-an-Expert at http://eorganic.org/ask-an-expert

 eOrganic (at eOrganic.info) is a developing virtual organic agriculture research/outreach community

-You can participate in a national organic agriculture research/outreach community at eOrganic.info, eOrganic’s virtual workspace and community hub. eOrganic community members convene at eOrganic.info to network, discuss, learn together, collaborate, manage research/outreach projects, and publish peer-reviewed articles, FAQs, videos, and other content to eXtension.org.
+You can participate in a national organic agriculture research/outreach community at eOrganic.info, eOrganic’s virtual workspace and community hub. eOrganic community members can convene at eOrganic.info to network, discuss, learn together, collaborate, manage research/outreach projects, and publish peer-reviewed articles, videos, and other content.

 Why would I want to include eOrganic in my proposal?

-eOrganic offers tools to facilitate your project’s delivery of high quality, peer-reviewed resources to a growing national audience of farmers, extension and other agricultural professionals, certifiers, educators, and researchers. eOrganic’s pages at eXtension.org have received more than 850,000 page views since January, 2009 and its YouTube videos have been viewed over 645,000 times.
-And eOrganic not only delivers web resources, it also directly engages its growing audience. eOrganic’s community has answered more than 800 Ask-an-Expert questions.
-Two thousand people from all over the country attended the first 23 webinars hosted by eOrganic over the last year. eOrganic communicates bi-monthly with its more than 4000 newsletter subscribers and keeps in frequent touch with its 700 Facebook fans, 800 Twitter followers, and 690 Youtube subscribers. eOrganic also reaches out to more than 8000 farmers and agricultural professionals through booths and other activities at 3 or 4 major (and many more minor) organic farming conferences across the US each winter. eOrganic is now in the process of surveying its users to evaluate the quality and impact of its resources and activities.
+eOrganic offers tools to facilitate your project’s delivery of high quality, peer-reviewed resources to a growing national audience of farmers, extension and other agricultural professionals, certifiers, educators, and researchers. eOrganic’s articles have been viewed over a million times, and its YouTube videos have been viewed over 4 million times. eOrganic’s community has answered more than 1,400 Ask-an-Expert questions.
+Over 30,000 people from all over the country have attended more than 200 webinars hosted by eOrganic. eOrganic communicates bi-monthly with its more than 12,000 newsletter subscribers and keeps in frequent touch with its 4,000 Facebook fans, 3,000 Twitter followers, and 15,000 Youtube subscribers. eOrganic also reaches out to farmers and agricultural professionals through booths and other activities at organic farming and research conferences each year.

 eOrganic is also a virtual community and workspace at eOrganic.info – there, your group has the use of project and group management tools, the opportunity to manage a public project website with interactive tools, easy publication of resources to eXtension, and access to eOrganic’s webinars, Ask-an-Expert, and other engagement tools - all of these strategies facilitate integration of research and extension as well as collaborator and stakeholder engagement.